vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 **Category**

-- fetch single category
+- fetch a single category
-- fetch category tree
+- fetch a category tree

 **Cart**

-- create cart
+- create a cart
-- add to cart
+- add to the cart
 - remove from the cart
 - change the quantity of an item in the cart
 - change the configuration of the item in the cart
-- clear cart
+- clear the cart
 - add promo coupon
 - remove promo coupon